 Tammy Holmes: It is challenging when you have one of the best healthcare systems in the world, but you still have lives in your hands, so it’s necessary to strive for excellence and to continually innovate.
 As an organisation with almost 2 million employees (making it the fifth largest employer in the world), it is such a huge task for us to collaborate towards innovation working across our departments and various locations, especially possible compared to other sectors, so this system allows us to find more innovative opportunities for our stakeholders to adopt.

-The main challenges facing the NHS
+The Main Challenges Facing the NHS

 QM: What led you to search for a crowdsourcing/innovation management solution?

-TH: We wanted a system that would allow us to work effectively with NHS organisations, analysing the challenges and bottlenecks, and then allowing us to find ways in which innovations could be adopted that would impact the healthcare system.
+TH: We wanted a system that would allow us to work effectively with NHS organizations, analyzing the challenges and bottlenecks, and then allowing us to find ways in which innovations could be adopted that would impact the healthcare system.
 We wanted to be able to identify solutions to real needs through challenges and innovation pull, while also pushing the uptake of innovations and sharing stories about ideas and innovations which had been adopted successfully, for these purposes Qmarkets was a natural choice.

 QM: And what made you choose Qmarkets’ solution?